RockLogicGmbH/slashing-guard/README.md

 # Requirements and Prerequisites

-Before you start with the Slashing Guard applicaton you need to:
+Before you start with the Slashing Guard applicaton you need:

 1. API access to a **fully synced** Ethereum Beacon node ([Consensus Client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients))
 2. API access to a running [LIDO KAPI service](https://github.com/lidofinance/lido-keys-api)